MattiaFerrarini/Applying-ML-to-NPS-Screening/README.md

 The goal of this project is to train and test various ML models on the task of screening New Psychoactive Substances.

 The project was inspired by the paper _Screening unknown novel psychoactive substances using GC–MS based machine learning_ (Wong et al., 2023), available at https://www.sciencedirect.com/science/article/pii/S2468170923000358.
-In the article, the reseachers employ an ANN, a CNN and a Random Forest to classify istances of various substances.
-This project extends their work by testing various ML models.
+In the article, the reseachers employ an ANN, a CNN and a Random Forest to classify various substances.
+This project extends their work by testing different ML models and analysing the feature importances.

 ## New Psychoactive Substances